cachedout/barnacle/README.md

 Using .zsh aliases
 ==================

-This repo includes a .docker_salt.zsh file.
+This repo includes a 'docker_salt.zsh' file.
 It makes running things even easier.
 Importing it into your shell is an exercise for the reader. ;]

 To run a single test: